 - Create alert conditions in New Relic Infrastructure, including conditions for host not reporting.

 Here is a summary of Admin and Add-on manager capabilities with New Relic Insights.

-To allow a User or Restricted User to execute any of these functions in New Relic Insights, assign an Insights manager role.
+To allow a User or Restricted User to execute any of these functions, assign an Insights manager role.
 These functions include:

 New Relic Insights includes permission levels to share your Insights dashboards with others.

 To give permission to delete a mobile app from New Relic, you can assign an Admin or Mobile manager role.